Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Introduction

-Note that, since $b (A_{v}) \geq \ndr (A)$ for any $v \in M_{\overline{K}}$, this theorem generalizes Theorem~\ref{b=1}, and hence Gubler's totally degenerate case \cite[Theorem~1.1]{gubler2}.
-It also shows that the conjecture holds for simple abelian varieties $A$ such that $A_{v}$ is degenerate for some $v$ (cf. Remark~\ref{rem:generalization}).
+As a consequence of Theorem~\ref{maintheorem3int}, the geometric Bogomolov conjecture for abelian varieties is reduced to the conjecture for those without places of degeneration (cf. Conjecture~\ref{GBCforAVwithtoutdeg}).
+This theorem also shows that the conjecture holds for simple abelian varieties which are degenerate at some place (cf. Remark~\ref{rem:generalization}).